 - The first thing you should notice is the color; the Brussel sprouts you choose should have a bright green color.
 Leave the ones that have yellow color; it is a sign that the vegetable is old.
 So, the flavor won’t be as you expect.
 Furthermore, black spots indicate fungus.
 So, avoid them too.

-- Lastly, press then using your thumb lightly.
+- Lastly, press them using your thumb lightly.
 If they are firm, they are fresh.
 If they are mushy or soft, it means they are bad.

-Here are a few simple steps that you should follow to freeze Brussel sprouts to perfection:
+Here are a few simple steps that you should follow to freeze Brussels sprouts to perfection:

 1. Separating from the stalk

 The first step for freezing Brussel sprouts is to separate them from the stalks.
 It is a fairly straightforward process.
 All you have to do is cut the stalks from the part that connects with the head.

 Cut by using a sharp knife.
 It is a bit time taking as you have to separate the stalk from every Brussels sprouts individually.
 So, patience is the key here.
 Moreover, you don’t need to cut it in half.
 Cutting the stalk is enough.